tentacleuno/tentacles.dev/content/posts/reactivity-for-the-rest-of-us.md.md

 ## Is it for you?

 *Make sure RxJS fits your project.* If it doesn't, you'd be better off without it.
-RxJS is useful for composable streams of data, especially ones with no fixed length, such as AP
+RxJS is useful for composable streams of data, especially ones with no fixed length, such as API's.

+## Push me, Pull me!

+RxJS features a *push* system, where the source of events dispatch events themselves (think `subscriber.next`).
+Unlike other systems like iterators, where the consumer

 ---